akseidel/pywordletool/worddata/wordlist_log.md

 * unbag, Was a Wordlebot added word, but then later removed.
 Edited here 01/11/24
 * yeesh, Was a Wordlebot added word, but then later removed.
 Edited here 01/11/24
 * zowie, Was a Wordlebot added word, but then later removed.
 Edited here 01/11/24
+* pansy. once Wordlebot removed perhaps in 2023, was Wordlebot added back in 7/2025
+* loris, transferred in to Wordlebot possibles list in 7/2025
 * doggo, Was a Wordlebot added word, but then later removed.
 Edited here 08/07/25
 * fubar, Was a Wordlebot added word, but then later removed.
 Edited here 08/07/25
 * mensa, Was a Wordlebot added word, but then later removed.
 Edited here 08/07/25